particle-iot/docs/src/content/javascript.md

 ### Get event stream

-Get event listener to an stream in the Spark cloud
+Get event listener to an stream in the Particle cloud

 ```javascript
 //Get all events